naomiaro/waveform-playlist/README.md

   // width in pixels of waveform bars.
   barWidth: 1,

-  // spacing between of waveform bars.
+  // spacing in pixels between waveform bars.
   barGap: 0,

   // interaction state of the playlist